Poetry of Catullus: Influence

 Catullus was a popular poet in the Renaissance and a central model for the neo-Latin love elegy.
+According to Arkins, Renaissance humanists valued Catullus for his focus on personal experience and refined poetic craftsmanship, which aligned with humanist literary ideals.
 By 1347 Petrarch was an admirer and imitator who read the ancient poet in the Verona codex (the "V" manuscript).
 Catullus also influenced other humanist poets, including Panormita, Pontano, and Marullus.

 Catullus influenced many English poets, including Andrew Marvell and Robert Herrick.
 Ben Jonson and Christopher Marlowe wrote imitations of his shorter poems, particularly Catullus 5, and John Milton wrote of the poet's "Satyrical sharpness, or naked plainness."
+According to Karl Harrington, English poets were drawn to Catullus’s short lyric forms and emotional intensity, which contrasted with epic and allegorical traditions.